CopernicaMarketingSoftware/Documentation/Yothalot/tuning.md

 ## Limiting the amount of data processed per mapper

-By default, Yothalot will assign an input file to be mapped to a single mapper.
-This means that if you are mapping three (3) input files, you can expect at most three (3) mapper processes to be started.
-If processing a single file takes a long time, you may wish to start multiple mapper processes for a single file.
-This is controlled by the *limits* property inside the mapper JSON.
+When you add key/value pairs to a mapper job, Yothalot stores this input in temporary input files.
+These files are then opened by the mapper processes and the records in them extracted to be processed.

+If you do not any do any tuning, yothalot will write all the input for the mappers to a single file, which, by default, will be processed by a single mapper, which means the mapping part will not use any kind of parallellism.

+There are a few ways to deal with this, depending on the kind of workload you have.
+One way is to manually call flush() on the job after every few records.
+This will close the file and start a new one.
+The maximum number of mappers is then the number of times that flush() is called + 1.

+Another option is to limit the number of bytes and/or the number of records that each mapper is allowed.
+If you do this, you need not manually call flush, Yothalot will split up the task on its own.
+Controlling this is done through the *limits* property inside the mapper JSON.
 There are two interesting properties that can be set here:

 * **bytes**     - max number of bytes to be processed by a single mapper